 Online reputation systems can be divided into three main components shown in Figure 1.
 Feedback collection is the process of eliciting feedback from users.
 Generally, a rating scale is used on which users can express their opinions about the items that they rate.
-The feedback collection component is the most important component of a reputation system because the other two components rely on the quantity and the quality of the collected feedback.
-To obtain a high quantity of responses, users need to be motivated to submit ratings.
-For a high quality of feedback, the expertise of users is an important element.
+The feedback collection component is an important component of a reputation system because the other two components rely on the quantity and the quality of the collected feedback.
+To obtain a high quantity of responses, users need to be motivated to submit ratings [7].
+For a high quality of feedback, the expertise of users is an important element (cf. Section 7.1, [23]).

-Figure 1: Components of a Reputation System
+Fig. 1 Components of a Reputation System

 Feedback aggregation is the compilation and aggregation of the collected information.
-One of the most simple ways of aggregation is to calculate the mean of the collected feedback.
-Reputation dissemination finally distributes the aggregated reputation information [22, 25, 11] to interested users.
+One of the simple ways of aggregation is to calculate the mean of the collected feedback.
+Reputation dissemination finally distributes the aggregated reputation information [29, 33, 12] to interested users.